Kegsay/addm/README.md

 Server [TODO]
 ------
-ADDM also includes a Django web server to service PUTs and provide a web interface for accessing information about devices.
+ADDM also includes a basic web server to service PUTs and provide a REST interface for accessing information about devices.
+There is also a small javascript/jquery file which will present data from the server in a table.
 This makes it easy to get ADDM working usefully straight out the box.